-- A degree, masters, or Ph.D. and/or equivalent experience in a scientific or numerate discipline
+- A degree, Masters, or Ph.D. and/or equivalent experience in a scientific or numerate discipline

-We will also welcome candidates with:
+In addition, we also welcome candidates with:

-- Experience of working with open source components and large legacy codebases
+- Experience of working with open-source components and large legacy codebases

 - An interest in helping grow Jalview’s user and developer community.

 Jalview development is about world-class research software engineering, user interface design, high-performance data analysis and communicating best practice in the interactive visual exploration of biological data.
-We have a growing list of contributors, including students and interns who developed bioinformatics research projects based on Jalview, or just wanted experience in open source scientific software development.
+We have a growing list of contributors, including students and interns who developed bioinformatics research projects based on Jalview, or just wanted experience in open-source scientific software development.
 If you aren’t already working in computational biology/bioinformatics, then this is a great opportunity to gain knowledge of key resources in this fast-moving field.

 Jalview development is managed in Prof. Geoff Barton’s bioinformatics research group at the University of Dundee (www.compbio.dundee.ac.uk) with support from the Wellcome Trust and BBSRC.
 The team occupies purpose-built space for computational research in the Discovery Centre, the latest development to the School of Life Sciences research complex.
-We support both flexible and remote working arrangements, and the University has a generous holiday entitlement.
+We support flexible working arrangements, and the University has a generous holiday entitlement.

 The diversity of our staff and students helps to make the University of Dundee a UK university of choice for undergraduate, postgraduate and distance learning.
 Family friendly policies, staff networks for BME, Disabled and LGBT staff, membership of Athena SWAN, the ECU Race Equality Charter and Stonewall as well a full range of disability services, create an enjoyable and inclusive place to work.